Search

 There are two ways to configure the search conditions:

-1. **Logic builder:** A user-friendly interface to create conditions visually.
+1. **Logic builder:** A visual interface for creating search conditions without writing queries manually.

 2. **Query:** Directly input advanced queries for complex conditions.